 3. Network Online

 Networking means constant interaction with the online audience, including your followers on social media, professional organizations, and everyone who connects with you.
-Networking on social media, for example, provides a perfect platform to engage in conversations with the online community and build relationships with colleagues and potential clients.
+Networking on social media, for example, provides a perfect platform to promote yourself, as you can engage in conversations with the online community, and build relationships with colleagues and potential clients.

 4. Begin Creating Tutorials